Best Way to Eliminate Cockroaches Indoors: A Complete Guide for a Pest-Free Home

 -

-Cons: Needs to be reapplied and kept away from pets and children.
+Cons: Needs to be reapplied, keep away from pets and children.

 Tip: Use sparingly.
-Too much powder makes it easier for roaches to avoid.
+Too much boric acid may make it easier for cockroaches to avoid it.

 6. Insect Growth Regulators (IGRs)